...

 To maintain your results, dermatologists repeat their dermal filler treatment, adjusting amounts and techniques as necessary.
 These adjustments will ensure optimal results.

 Overall, yes.
 Dermal fillers are safe.
 FDA-approved options consist of natural substances we already have in our bodies.
 Talk to your doctor or healthcare provider and discuss any related questions, comments, or concerns you may have regarding dermal fillers.
 Based on your desired goals, undergoing these fillers is a better alternative than cosmetic surgery.
-The results may vary based on the filler type, medical professionals that administered it, and the person who will be receiving the dermal filler
+The results may vary based on the filler type, medical professionals that administered it, and the person who will be receiving the dermal filler.

 The Bottomline